 Duty holder entitlement is quite distinct from job title.
-Entitlement by the Employer should be given to each individual in writing and should be clearly annotated in the Employer's Procedures ($IR(ME)R^{1}$, 2 Schedule 2(b)).
+Entitlement by the Employer should be given to each individual in writing and should be clearly annotated in the Employer's Procedures (IR(ME)R Schedule 2 (b)).
 The Employer may delegate the task of entitlement to another person, for example a radiology service manager.
 Each duty holder should have a scope of practice and be clear about what they are (and are not) entitled to do.
-The SCoR considers that those individuals entitled to act as IR(ME)R Operators should undertake regular audit of their practice to ensure ongoing best practice and that there should be a written audit procedure.
+The SoR and CoR consider those individuals entitled to act as IR(ME)R Operators should undertake regular reflection on their practice, to ensure they continue to meet the standards required for registrants and for their own professional development.
+The Employer should undertake regular audit of their written procedures for entitlement as part of a continuous quality assurance programme.